qoidnaufal/aplite/README.md

 - [`Yarrow`](https://github.com/MeadowlarkDAW/Yarrow), and
 - [`rootvg`](https://github.com/MeadowlarkDAW/rootvg), for the different ideas on managing primitives
 - and many more

+### Basic Architecture
+`Renderer` is decoupled from view data management by `Context`, to make it easier to experiment on each side without changing so much on the other side.
+Both of them are connected via `trait Render` & `fn submit_data(&mut Renderer) {}` which is kind of minimal i think.
+That's all.

 ### Example
 This is an example from the current (incomplete) works I've accomplished so far: